 What does accessibility mean?

-How can you ensure that the materials you create are accessible for everyone?
+How can you ensure that the materials you create are accessible to everyone?

-- The POUR principles of accessible digital content
+- the POUR (Perceivable, Operable, Understandable, and Robust) principles of accessible digital content

 This page contains includes guides on how to ensure your materials meet the fundamental accessibility principles via SCULPT:

 - Structure (using heading styles)